mikael-wants-to-visit-disneyland/breweries/README.md

 If you would like to contribute, these would be a great place to start from:

-- Craft a mobile version.
+### Issues

+- It is possible to select a marker whose corresponding table row is not on the current page.
+Should switch the page to show it.
+- The map's zoom level is currently a constant, which causes some markers to be non-visible for many locations.
+Should ensure that all markers are visible by default.
+- Some breweries lack a latitude and longitude -- these are currently filtered out.
+While it would be ideal for this to be fixed in the database, we should handle the non-ideal reality by figuring out the coordinates from the street address.

+### Nice to have

 - Extend the context outside of the USA, to be worldwide.
 - Add schema validation, using e.g. `yup`
-- Some breweries lack a latitude and longitude -- these are currently filtered out.
-While it would be ideal for this to be fixed in the database, we should handle the non-ideal reality by figuring out the coordinates from the street address.
 - Add filtering, e.g. by brewery type.
+This may actually be critical for the UX.
+- Replace the brewery type words with icons in order to make the type into a more visually intuitive feature.